Journalists should only become the news if they are white: Toronto Star Public Editor - The Beaverton

 Journalists should only become the news if they are white: Toronto Star Public Editor

-BY: KATHY ENGLISH, STAR PUBLIC EDITOR
+BY: KATHY ENGLISH, PUBLIC EDITOR

-It has long been the policy of the Toronto Star that black journalists not take public stands on public issues or become the .
-By exercising his right to and in a public forum on discrimination Mr. Cole put himself in a firestorm of controversy that upwards of one blog and our newspaper were writing about.
+has long been the policy of the Star that black journalists not take public stands on public issues or become the .
+By exercising his right to and protest in a public forum on discrimination Mr. Cole put himself in a firestorm of controversy that upwards of one blog and our newspaper were writing about.
 This was unacceptable to the editorial board of the Toronto Star and, as the public editor they trot out to cover their asses at times like these, I concur with their decision.

-Our policies clearly state that Star journalists with high levels of melanin in their skin must avoid participation in demonstrations or signing of petitions, including online petitions and campaigns.
+Our policies clearly state that Star journalists with high levels of melanin in their skin must avoid participation in demonstrations or signing of petitions, including online petitions and social media campaigns.
 This applies even to editorial columnists like Mr. Cole, despite the fact that columnists are more opinionated, brash, and naturally gifted than hard-working, high-IQ, good intangibles journalists like Chantal Hebert or Damien Cox.

 Certainly Mr. Cole did not “become news” the way Robyn Doolittle did during the Ford years, but he also did not give our readers the chance to unite in mocking the failings of what turned out to be a very unwell man while displaying a skin colour that does not frighten our elderly readers.
 So really it’s comparing apples to oranges.